Chlorophyll-a reduction with only ultrasound

 The country’s most important water source

-After dealing with algal blooms for years, The Santo Domingo Water and Sewage Corporation (CAASD) installed multiple MPC-Buoy systems to cover the 7km²/2.7mi² Valdesia reservoir earlier this year.
-Two months after the start of the project, the results have already exceeded the set targets.
+After years of struggle with algal blooms, The Santo Domingo Water and Sewage Corporation (CAASD) installed multiple MPC-Buoy systems to cover the 7km²/2.7mi² Valdesia reservoir.
+The first results were visible after two weeks, and the project exceeded the targets for the first year with a 87% reduction in algae levels.

 “We are very happy for having the LG Sonic services, since for us it is a guarantee that the waters that we have in the Valdesia dam will be kept in appropriate conditions, so we can keep using it and be able to continue satisfying the drinking water demand of approximately 40% of these four million people who live in the greater Santo Domingo area.“